 Renner has practiced architecture at Mogavero Architects since 1997.
 AIA member and LEED AP, he has served as project architect on various residential, retail and mixed-use projects.
 His projects include the 7th & H project in Downtown Sacramento, Colonia San Martin, the Lexington, Cordova City Center, SMUD’s solar-powered hydrogen refueling station, and the Cuarto Dining Commons at UC Davis.
 Renner places specific emphasis on elements of each project that provide for pedestrian-friendly environments, sustainable design and accessibility to transportation.

 Renner has served as chair for the Capital Branch of the USGBC, served on the Advisory Committee for the Heat Island Group at Lawrence Berkeley National Laboratory, Sacramento’s Green Building Task Force and lectures annually for the UC Davis extension course: “Green Architecture”.

 Nathaniel Sebok, Principal

-Mr. Sebok holds a Bachelor of Architecture and Masters of Business Administration from Cal Poly San Luis Obispo giving him an eye on design and development strategies.
+Nathaniel is active in the local Sacramento community as a member of the Urban Land Institute serving on several committees and guest speaking roles.
+Nathaniel holds a Bachelor of Architecture and Masters of Business Administration from Cal Poly San Luis Obispo giving him a comprehinsive eye on design and development strategies.